-You can authorise us at any time to allow another person to operate on your accounts.
+You can authorise us at any time to allow another person to operate on your account/s.
 However, we will need to verify this person's identity before they can access your account.

-You can specify which of your accounts under the Gateway Deposit Accounts and Access Facilities you give the authorised person authority to operate on.
+You can specify which of your deposit account/s you give the authorised person authority to operate on.
 You are responsible for all transactions your authorised person carries out on your account.
-You should ensure that the person you authorise to operate on your account is a person you trust fully.
+You should ensure that the person you authorise to operate on your account is a person you trust fully as they are able to; obtain statements, change contact details, open and close accounts and give instructions regarding term deposits.